NovaSector/NovaSector/modular_nova/modules/serenitystation/readme.md

 There are two main cave generation types: the surface and /deep for the caves.
 There are some grass underground; this is intentional, it is where there is glass above so sun can get through.

 The mushroom sprites were cut using the icon cutter; I included the .png and .toml files needed for the cutter if that sprite gets edited.
+To rerun the cutting tool move the relevant .dmi .png and .png.toml files to the \icons\turf\floors file and rerun the icon cutter, as it checks that non-modular folder for them.

 ### TG Proc/File Changes: